hofers/jekyll-make-sitemap/README.md

 # [jekyll-make-sitemap](https://rubygems.org/gems/jekyll-make-sitemap)
 [![Gem Version](https://badge.fury.io/rb/jekyll-make-sitemap.svg)](https://badge.fury.io/rb/jekyll-make-sitemap)

-jekyll-make-sitemap is a Jekyll hook plugin for generating a `sitemap.txt` file during the Jekyll build process.
+A Jekyll hook plugin for generating a `sitemap.txt` file during the Jekyll build process.
 If you're interested in generating an XML sitemap I recommend checking out [jekyll-sitemap](https://github.com/jekyll/jekyll-sitemap).

 This plugin includes all pages and posts by default.
 See the [Configuration](#Configuration) section for more on configuring your sitemap.